needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 Once you create this component, add it to the Cube Prefab.
 Then, in the Inspector, add the __Ghost Authoring Component__ to the Prefab.
 In this component, select __Update Component List__ to update the list of components.

 When you do this, Unity automatically adds default values to the Translation and Rotation components.

+Start by changing the __Default Client Instantiation__ to __Owner Predicted__.
+This makes sure that you predict your own movement.
+Then, add the `MovableCubeComponent.PlayerId` to the
+__Predicting player network id__ field.

-Expand the components in the list to select where they should be present.
-In this example, disable `PerInstanceCullingTag` and `RenderMesh` on the server.
-This is because the server does not render anything, and interpolated objects on the client don’t simulate anything.
+Now, expand the components in the list to select where they should be present.
+In this example, disable `PerInstanceCullingTag`, `RenderBounds` and `RenderMesh` on the server.
+The server doesn't render anything and interpolated objects on the client don't simulate anything, so these settings aren't required.

 ![The Ghost Authoring component](images/ghost-config.png)<br/>_The Ghost Authoring component_

-**Note:** Change the __Default Client Instantiation__ to __Owner Predicted__.
-This makes sure that you predict your own movement.

 After you set up the component, select the __Generate Code__ button.